jruizvar/cnn-model/README.md

 in 3x3 crystals.

 Usually, the ECAL information is complemented with other CMS subdetectors to increase the identification efficiency, at the expense of delaying detection time.
-An accurate identification of electrons and photons based on ECAL information at crystal level would be extremely important for many analysis workflows.
+Therefore, an accurate identification of electrons and photons based on ECAL information at crystal level would be extremely important for many analysis workflows.
 This study aims the identification of electrons and photons by observing, at crystral level, the signature of these particles in the barrel section of the CMS ECAL.
 Charged pions are also taken into account as they frequently